In this blog we will discuss about new feature of Magento 2 Plugins. There is a design pattern called ‘Interception’ used in Plugins.

 Now create file Product.php in folder ‘Webkul\Test\Model’.

-After listener is called by adding prefix ‘after’ to the method name and setting first letter of original method to capital.
+Magento calls an after listener by adding the prefix after to the method name and capitalizing the first letter of the original method.

 Now method getName will become afterGetName.